matthiasn/octopress-blog/drafts/2014-10-13-Building-Systems-in-Clojure-3.markdown

 ---
 layout: post
-title: "Building a System in #Clojure - Part 2"
+title: "Building a System in #Clojure - Part 3"
 date: 2014-10-06 19:06
 comments: true
 categories:
 ---
-**TL;DR:** This article covers the usage of **transducers** in Clojure, spiced up with some **core.async**.
-Here's a graphical representation of the article's content:
+**This article will change completely as some of the content is covered in the previous article already**.

-If any of that is of interest to you at all (or you want to see more animations like the one above), you may want to **read** the following article.
+**TL;DR: transducers** in Clojure, **component lifecycle**, more **core.async**.
+If any of that is of interest to you at all, you may want to **read** the following article.

 <!-- more -->

 Hello and welcome back to this series of articles about building a system in **[Clojure](http://clojure.org/)**.
 Last week, we had a first look at dependency injection using the **[component library](https://github.com/stuartsierra/component)** combined with a hint of channel decoupling power.
 You may want to read **[that article first](http://matthiasnehlsen.com/blog/2014/09/24/Building-Systems-in-Clojure-1/)** if you haven’t done so already.

 In this installment, we will look into the first component, the **twitter client**[^1].
 It seems like the natural component to start with as it is our application’s point of entry for twitter’s **streaming data**.
-We will have to discuss the lifecycle of the component at some point, but that can also happen next week.
-Today, we will look at transducers, a **[recent addition](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)** to Clojure.
-First of all, though, we will look at the problem at hand, without any language- or library-specific implementation details.
+Since we haven’t done so already, we will also look at the lifecycle of a component.
+Before that, because this component happens to use them, we will look at transducers, a **[recent addition](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)** to Clojure.
+First, though, we will look at the problem at hand, without any language- or library-specific implementation details.

 ## Twitter Client
 Let’s start in **[hammock mode](https://www.youtube.com/watch?v=f84n5oFoZBc)**, without code.
 What is the problem we are trying to solve?
 It all starts with the tweet stream from the twitter API.
 Very briefly, the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)** allows us to subscribe to a (near) real time stream of tweets that contain one or more terms out of a set of terms.
 In the live instance under **[http://birdwatch2.matthiasnehlsen.com](http://birdwatch2.matthiasnehlsen.com/#*)** these terms at the moment happen to be "Ferguson", "ISIS", and "Ebola" - I am interested in all these topics.
 As long as that subscription does not hit a hard ceiling of **1%** of all the tweets flowing through twitter’s system, we can be sure that we will retrieve all of them.
 Otherwise the stream will be throttled to a maximum of **1%** of what is tweeted at any moment in time. [^2]